-27.5.
+28.5.
 Accumulated Absences Account

 The Accumulated Absences Account absorbs the differences that would otherwise arise on the General Fund Balance from accruing for compensated absences earned but not taken in the year, e.g. annual leave entitlement carried forward at 31st March.
 Statutory arrangements require that the impact on the General Fund Balance is neutralised by transfers to or from the account.
+There were no movements on this account during 2019/20.